-On the other hand, not only customers who use your search bar, but also visitors who search for additional information before making a purchase.
-These visitors are more likely to convert into a customer because they are really interested in your products and services.
+On the other hand, not only customers who use your search bar but also visitors who search for additional information before making a purchase.
+These visitors are more likely to convert to customers because they are really interested in your products and services.
 In this case, providing them with a search bar is a good idea to let them find information as fast as possible, visitors don’t have to scroll down through a wall of questions before getting the information that they need.

 Be consistent with your brand

 Like other pages in your e-commerce store, FAQs should consist of your brand’s colors, logo, and styles.
 Therefore, you also need to design it in the most brand-related way.
 Don’t over-optimize or make your page look too simple.
-You can add some brand elements so that your customers feel that they are still in the same store when they visit to find answers to their questions.
+You can add some brand elements to create a consistent experience when they visit to your FAQs page.

 Track and improve

 FAQs is a page of your website so you still need to track the traffic, and clicks and measure its effectiveness.
 Every action that your customer processes on your FAQs page can help improve your strategy.
 When customers interact with your content, it means that they are interested or they are having problems and looking for help.
 If you can follow and measure this, you will know whether your products and services are bad or good so that you can have further improvements to please your customers.